YourMobileGeek/100DaysOfCode2019/README.md

 * Day 84
   > Finally figured out how to arrange the child elements with the *slot limitations* in custom elements and their styles.
 Its really cool and more flexible if you can believe that.
 Will do the main animation tomorrow (most probably)

+* Day 85
+  > Research and preparation of two things.
+One - next custom element.
+Two - Something new to do.
+So a lot of articles and videos today.
+I found the element, check the repo for the TODO.
+As for the new thing, i found it too.
+It'll be fun (that is if i can do it).
+Details soon.